Fort Wayne favorite Germanfest returns for 2019 season

-The traditional tapping of the ceremonial keg launches festivities at the pavilion for the week at 11 o'clock Wednesday morning.
-Then activities continue throughout the day and through the weekend.
+The traditional tapping of the ceremonial keg launched festivities at the pavilion for the week Wednesday morning.
+Activities continue throughout the day and through the weekend.

 The 38th annual festival officially started on Sunday as the Fort Wayne Maennerchor/Damenchor hosted German mass and music at St. Peter’s Church.
 The group is proudly “Celebrating its 150th year of German Culture through Song.”